 His “unique selling point” (USP) is that he cooks with local, seasonal, and even wild ingredients.
 And he uses those values in everything he does: creating restaurant menus, writing recipe books, and even posting on Instagram.

 So what makes your book different?
 What’s your USP?

 Social media has been a real gift to authors, publishers, and marketers over the last few years.
 It enables you to connect with readers, around the world, almost as if you were having a face-to-face conversation.

 But there is a flip side.
 Because social media makes real relationships possible, people are extra-sensitive to sales talk and inauthenticity.
 In other words: the hard sell doesn’t work.

-You don’t want to push your book right away; you want to lay of foundation of trust, so that people will choose your cookbook without being bullied into it.
+You don’t want to push your book right away; you want to lay off the foundation of trust so that people will choose your cookbook without being bullied into it.

 BookBub has some great ideas for fostering a community in this blog.
 Try a few different networks and ideas, and see what sticks!
 Most of all, remember that every community is unique – just like your cookbook.
 You’ll soon learn what suits your followers, and what doesn’t.

 Part of growing your community is creating a recognizable brand.
 You want to use a consistent voice and style across all your social media channels.

 Take a look at this example: Budget Bytes, a hugely popular food blog that’s produced multiple recipe books and even an app.
 Their Pinterest profile has an instantly recognizable style.
 Every photo post uses the same birds-eye-view angle, custom font, and bright colors.